isc-projects/bind9/doc/arm/reference.rst

 addresses for domains (NODATA), or contain other IP addresses or data.

-Response policy zones are named in the ``response-policy`` option for the view or among the global options if there is no response-policy option for the view.
+Response policy zones are named in the ``response-policy`` option for the view, or among the global options if there is no response-policy option for the view.
 Response policy zones are ordinary DNS zones containing RRsets that can be queried normally if allowed.
 It is usually best to restrict those queries with something like